Blady-Com/gnoga/docs/user_guide.md

 ## Introduction to Gnoga
 ### What is Gnoga

 Defining Gnoga is an important first step to using it.
-Gnoga is a framework and associated tools for developing GUI applications using the Ada language leveraging web technologies to provide a rendering engine.
-Gnoga should not be confused to a web development framework.
-While Gnoga is very capable of creating web applications and perform in that roll and is even more capable than most web development frameworks, using Gnoga for web applications is only one possiblity.
-Native applications for desktop and mobile are just as easy to create and all using the same code base.
+Gnoga is a framework and associated tools for developing GUI applications using the Ada language, leveraging web technologies to provide a rendering engine.
+Gnoga should not be confused with a web development framework.
+While Gnoga is very capable of creating web applications and perform in that role and is even more capable than most web development frameworks, using Gnoga for web applications is only one possibility.
+Native applications for desktop and mobile are just as easy to create, all using the same code base.

 ### How does Gnoga work?

-A Gnoga application can be divided in to three parts:
+A Gnoga application can be divided into three parts:

 1. The application code written in Ada using the Gnoga framework and tools
 2. The communication layer
-3. The GUI rendering surface, an HTML 5 compliant browser or an embedded widget for native platform development.
+3. The GUI rendering surface, an HTML-5 compliant browser or an embedded widget for native platform development.

-The communication layer is not passive as in typical web programming using http nor is it using Ajax calls to simulate a live active connection.
-It is an active open connection using HTML5 websockets or direct access at the API level to an embedded widget.
+The communication layer is not passive as in typical web programming using HTTP, nor is it using Ajax calls to simulate a live-active connection.
+It is an active, open connection using HTML5 websockets or direct access at the API level to an embedded widget.

 Since the communication layer is always active there is a stateful constant connection to the rendering surface as there is in traditional desktop GUI development even if the rendering surface is a remote browser.

 The idea of using publishing technologies to display a GUI is not new.
-Next used Postscript, Mac OS X PDF and Gnoga uses HTML 5.
+Next used Postscript; Mac OS X PDF; and Gnoga uses HTML 5.

 ### Where can I use Gnoga?

-Gnoga applications can be run anywhere that a suitable gcc/ada compiler version 4.7 or above compiler can target that provides a Gnat.Socket implementation or has direct API access to am HTML 5 client widget.
+Gnoga applications can be run anywhere that a suitable gcc/ada compiler version 4.7 or above compiler can target that provides a Gnat.Socket implementation or has direct API access to an HTML-5 client widget.

 Gnoga is already being used on every major operating system and even in some embedded systems.
 At least one commercial appliance is being developed using Raspberry Pi boards and Gnoga to provide the user interface.

 ### What can I do with Gnoga?

-Gnoga's use of web technologies, its lite requirements and flexible communication layer allow for an incredible variety of potential uses.
+Gnoga's use of web technologies, its light requirements, and flexible communication layer allow for an incredible variety of potential uses.

 1. Traditional cross platform GUI development that normally would be done in Gtk, Qt
-2. In place of native GUI development that is with in the scope of available web technologies.
+2. In place of native GUI development that is within the scope of available web technologies
-3. Thin client multiuser applications
+3. Thin-client multiuser applications
 4. Remote GUIs to embedded systems
-5. Web base applications
+5. Web based applications
-6. Web site development
+6. Web-site development
 7. Collaborative real-time update applications
-8. and so much more...
+8. And so much more ...

 ### When would I not use Gnoga?

-Gnoga is ideal for almost all GUI application development. however it wouldn't be the best choice for writing an application that required close integration with the operating system's native UI.
-That doesn't mean to say you can't combine native UI development with Gnoga and in those case Gnoga often remains a good solution.
+Gnoga is ideal for almost all GUI application development.
+However, it wouldn't be the best choice for writing an application that required close integration with the operating system's native UI.
+That doesn't mean to say you can't combine native UI development with Gnoga, and in those case Gnoga often remains a good solution.

-For example, On Mac OS X, native Gnoga applications use Mac Gap 2's APIs to access many native OS features. (http://macgapproject.github.io/).
+For example, on Mac OS X, native Gnoga applications use Mac Gap 2's APIs to access many native OS features (http://macgapproject.github.io/).
 It is also possible to create on any platform a native application with an embedded HTML 5 widget and then have the best of both worlds.

 ### Who wrote Gnoga?

 Gnoga's author is [David Botton](http://botton.com).
 Gnoga's http and websockets implementation is from Simple Components by [Dmitry A. Kazakov](http://www.dmitry-kazakov.de/).

-However with out the good people on the [Gnoga e-mail list](https://lists.sourceforge.net/lists/listinfo/gnoga-list) using, testing and pushing for more, Gnoga would not be a reality.
+However with out the good people on the [Gnoga e-mail list](https://lists.sourceforge.net/lists/listinfo/gnoga-list) using, testing, and pushing for more, Gnoga would not be a reality.
 I'm sorry for not mentioning everyone by name but the e-mail archives will bear your fame forever.

 ## Getting Started
 ### Setting up your development environment

 Gnoga requires a development environment with gcc/ada 4.7 or above that also implements GNAT.Sockets.
-Just about every OS, platform and target is supported.
+Just about every OS, platform, and target is supported.

 For most environments the instructions to get started can be found at GetAdaNow.com

-Once you have set up a gcc/ada compiler you can either download the lastest release of Gnoga from http://www.gnoga.com or you will need to install the git version control system and close the current development repository.
+Once you have set up a gcc/ada compiler you can either download the lastest release of Gnoga from http://www.gnoga.com, or you will need to install the git version control system and clone the current development repository.
 Git is installed by default on Mac OS X and some versions of Linux.
 For Windows there are excellent free versions available.

 Use the following command with git to check out the latest version of Gnoga: